waku-org/specs/standards/core/mix.md

 A Waku relay node SHOULD by default have mix `intermediary` and `exit` node roles in the network.
 The implementation MAY provide a configuration to disable a node from acting as an `intermediary\exit` node.

-Any waku node that wishes to publish/query messages from the waku network MUST act as a `sender` node.
+Any waku node that wishes to publish/query messages via `mix` from the waku network MUST act as a `sender` node.

 Resource-restricted/Edge nodes with short connection windows SHOULD always be acting as `sender` nodes.